-Baseline QoL, healthcare resource questionnaire and AUDIT-C questionnaire will also of trial medication.
+Randomisation is performed at this visit, along with concomitant medication review and start of trial medication.
 Note (1) - the aforementioned 'Baseline' procedures may occur on the same day as the screening visit if this reduces the burden on the trial participant.
 Note (2) If the Baseline visit is within two weeks of the screening visit, the Targeted Physical Exam and weight / height are not required at baseline.